Sound Fountain

 By the end of the nineteen sixties when stereo discs were marketed, in France La Guilde internationale du disque made available to its members a complete stereo set consisting of turntable, amplifier and two loudspeaker enclosures for an initial payment of FF 298 plus 11 installments of FF 100.
 The advertisement gave the details.
 The player had four speeds, the amplifier delivered 24 Watt per channel, and each loudspeaker was equipped with a 20 cm (8 inch) low-mid unit plus a 11 cm (4.3 inch) tweeter.

-In order to recruite new members and to intensify the link with existing subscribers, the company offered gramophone record players (turntables with built in amplification) all at an affordable prices.
+In order to recruite new members and to intensify the link with existing subscribers, the company offered gramophone record players (turntables with built in amplification) all at affordable prices.
 Above a picture of the mono player offered by Guilde internationale du disque in France in the mono days.
 The gramophone was manufactured by EDEN (Etablissements Marcel Dentzer) in Montreuil.

-(Images of the advertisement and of the record player (gramophone) submitted by Jean-Pierre Mathieu; edited by RAB.)
+Images of the advertisement and of the record player (gramophone) submitted by Jean-Pierre Mathieu; edited by RAB.

 CHOOSE ANOTHER SUBJECT